s-h-a-d-o-w/ig-search-vienna/README.md

 ## What it does

-All I wanted to do was find interesting instagram posts from people where I live.
+What I wanted to do was find interesting instagram posts from people where I live.
-But IG's laughable search functionality makes that impossible.
-And their [APIs](https://www.instagram.com/developer/) ~~suck~~ are very restrictive "in the interest of privacy".

-So I wrote this little scraper that retrieves infos about hashtags being used in posts that have a geo tag for Vienna at a slow enough rate that the IG servers don't seem to care (otherwise - Response `429`).
+Since IG's search functionality is insufficient for that, I wrote this little scraper that retrieves infos about hashtags being used in posts that have a geo tag for Vienna at a slow enough rate that the IG servers don't seem to care (otherwise - Response `429`).